a7-software/andaman7-api/getting-started.md

 ### Send an invitation

-Once you have found the ID of the user you want to add to your community, you can send him or her an invitation.
+Once you have found the ID of the user you want to add to your circle of trust, you can send him or her an invitation.

 This can be done using a PUT HTTP request on `{{ community_members_url }}` with a JSON body specifying your device ID and the ID of the user you want to invite.